HannachiHassen/Security-Sys0-06-Labs/README.md

-# CompTIA Security+ Labs

-To gain practical experience in preparation for the CompTIA Security+ certification exam (SY0–601), it is recommended to complete the following hands-on laboratory exercises, all of which utilize freely available tools.
-It is highly advisable to conduct these labs within a virtualized environment, such as VMware or VirtualBox, in order to minimize the risk of compromising the security of your personal computing device.
-Under no circumstances should these labs be executed on workplace systems or employer-owned devices.

 # CompTIA Security+ (SY0-601) Labs

 This repository contains hands-on lab exercises designed to reinforce key objectives covered in the CompTIA Security+ (SY0-601) certification exam.
 All labs use free and open-source tools and are intended to be performed in a secure virtualized environment.